NatRedwood/motorcycle_category_prediction/README.md

 I dedicate this project to my one and only love:
 # Moto Guzzi III V7 Stone
 ![Moto Guzzi III V7 Stone](https://github.com/Nwojarnik/motorcycle_category_prediction/blob/main/motorcycle_category_prediction/one_and_only_love.jpg)

+## Appendix

+The 'Scooter' category was accepted exclusively on the base of the need for data balance.